Andris LIEPA:"Tashkent has a unique atmosphere"

 There are projects that could offer the theater for to continue the cooperation.
 I would love to work on the classic ballet of the XIX century; especially as this year marks the 200th anniversary birth of the great choreographer Marius Petipa, who created such ballets as Swan Lake, Don Quixote, and Sleeping Beauty.
 All abovementioned are in the repertoire of your Bolshoi Theater, and I would like to come up with something new.
 I think it would be great and interesting.

-President of the Republic of Uzbekistan Shavkat Mirziyoyev has expressed condol…
+Today, President of the Republic of Uzbekistan Shavkat Mirziyoyev has held a te…